pawelc/docs/toread_prob.md

 Copula Theory and its Applications
-Learning mixtures of spherical Gaussians: moment methods and spectral decompositions Some methods of constructing multivariate distributions
+Learning mixtures of spherical Gaussians: moment methods and spectral decompositions Some methods of constructing multivariate distributions Stochastic relaxation, Gibbs distributions, and the Bayesian restoration of images Sinh-arcsinh distributions